 Yes, it surely does.
 This question is often asked by people who are worried about focusing by using the big ring on their macro lens.
 In that case it's clear that magnification changes along with focus.
 But it turns out that there are magnification changes almost all the time due to perspective, no matter how you focus.
 The software doesn't care what the cause is for magnification changes; it just corrects for all of them.

-For DMap, it's definitely best if the frames are processed in order, either front to back or back to front.
+For DMap, it's definitely best if the frames are processed in order, either front-to-back or back-to-front.
 If they're out of order, then the result may still look OK at first glance but it's almost certainly degraded.
 Often there will be obvious artifacts like nasty halos.

 PMax itself does not care about order, but going from one end straight to the other is still the safe way to get good alignment.
 Sometimes when source frames are processed out of order, enough error accumulates in the alignment process that two frames focused at nearly the same depth but far apart in the stack order end up aligned slightly differently.
 When that happens, you get artifacts like “echoes”.

-No. In fact for larger subjects you'll probably get better results by stepping focus with the ring on your lens.
+However, you don't need a focus rail for many applications, and in fact for larger subjects you'll probably get better results by stepping focus with the ring on your lens.
 See HERE for more discussion on that point.

-Auto-focus lenses can be fiddly to adjust by hand because the focus ring doesn't turn very far.
-However, those lenses can usually be controlled very precisely by software if you tether your camera to a computer.
+Lenses with auto-focus capability can usually be controlled very precisely by software if you tether your camera to a computer.
 See the Tutorials Index for suggestions regarding software to do that.

 The memory requirement is determined by image size as measured by pixel count.
 The ideal setting is roughly 100 MB for each 1 megapixel, so 12 megapixel images need 1200 MB, 24 megapixel images need 2400 MB, and so on.
 Somewhat smaller settings can be used, down to a minimum of roughly 75 MB for each 1 megapixel, but this may make stacking run a little slower.